BrandonXu6106/obsidianpublish/content/thoughts/representation.md

 ## Symbolic Representation

 Dretske just doesn't agree that the Pioneer 10 space probe plate symbols will mean anything to any alien life.
-We find it easy to understand because we have the [[context]] and we live on this planet
+We find it easy to understand because we have the [[context.md]] and we live on this planet

 What sort of things can be representations?